EASEx/EASEx.github.io/docs/concepts/actions.md

 ## Python Code

 You can further provide snippets of exemplar code to the students.
-You must always assume that no libraries have been imported and provide a completely independent code.

-Essentially, `!python xxx.py` should run in Google Colaboratory.
+You must always assume that no libraries have been imported and provide a completely independent code (i.e., your code snippet should succesfully run as `!python xxx.py` in the Google Colaboratory).

 :::danger

-Python Code is not executed in an isolated environment.
-You must not override any of EASEx behavior in your supplied code,
+You must not override any of EASEx behavior in your supplied code.

 :::

-## Type
+## Scaffold Type

-Type refers to the type of action, e.g., motivational, cognitive, social, affective, etc.
+Scaffold type refers to the type of action, e.g., cognitive, motivational, relational, etc.

-You can read more about types [here](types).
+You can read more about scaffold types [here](scaffoldtype).

 ## Internal Schema